|Brian Wesley Rich's|

 The Red Spot

-Visible Laser Diodes (VLDs) and Helium Neon (HeNe) lasers both produce a brilliant red spot at great distances.
+Laser pointers and Helium Neon (HeNe) lasers both produce a brilliant red (or green, or blue, in the case of laser pointers) spot at great distances.
 You can do some very annoying things using this property, but I don't suggest you do.
 Do not aim the laser into other people's windows, eyes or moving automobiles.
 You could get into some serious trouble.

 A cat will chase the spot across the yard at full speed, in any direction.
 It's as if you suddenly have a remote control for your pet.
 You can actually make a (young) cat climb your curtains, but again, this may not be a wise thing to do.